abahmadb/Web-Applications/README.md

 The WAR package can then be deployed in Tomcat and the website should be now accessible and usable from the Tomcat Manager.
-Testing the website is fairly easy, you can create an account or use credentials from the already default populated database (credentials in clear text are of course outside of the database, in db_population.sql)
+Testing the website is fairly easy, you can create an account or use credentials from the already default populated database (credentials in clear text are of course outside of the database, in db_population.sql).

+On client side we used some HTML5-CSS3 experimental features for the sign-up/in phase, that are not (currently) supported by all browsers.
+We tested this project on Google Chrome, Microsoft Edge, Mozilla Firefox with good results, the use of Safari is instead (as of now) highly discouraged due to these features that seem unsupported.

 ## Features

-See HW1-RemyTutor-2019-2020.pdf and HW1-RemyTutor-2019-2020.ppt for a detailed description of this project
+See HW1-RemyTutor-2019-2020.pdf and HW2-RemyTutor-2019-2020.ppt for a detailed description of this project

 ## Contributors:
 Students who made this Project possible